vladlu/thisisyyz/README.md

 # About

-Child theme for Salient with minimalistic BBPress template.
+A child theme for Salient with a neat BBPress template.

 *The default theme for my future BBPress theme changing plugin.*

 ![This is it](https://raw.githubusercontent.com/vladlu/thisisyyz/master/screenshot.png)

 #